University Of Alabama Releases Emails Regarding Donor's Rejected Gift

 In the emails, Culverhouse cites his earlier successes in helping the university's business school and the women's golf team.
 And he repeatedly says he wants to help the law school succeed.
 He also makes it clear he has ideas about how that can happen.
 In one instance, he recommends adjusting teacher-student ratios; in another, he criticizes the field of candidates for a constitutional law professorship he funded, calling the roster "a joke."

 Citing his experience with the business school, Culverhouse said in an email to law school dean Mark Brandon that he expects the law school to consult him on big choices.
-That's the business school did when it received a large donation from his father's estate.
+That's what the business school did when it received a large donation from his father's estate.

-"I would ask you to include me as I am the biggest donor and I have a certain set of skill that can help," Culverhouse wrote.
+"I would ask you to include me as I am the biggest donor and I have a certain set of skills that can help," Culverhouse wrote.

 For his part, Brandon balked at what he described as Culverhouse's attempts to interfere with staffing at the law school, and the donor's desire to "have free rein to wander into classrooms."